 Before I begin, I want to thank each and every one of you for the love you have been showering on my blog recently.
-Means a lot.
+It means a lot.
 I’m glad to announce that we have crossed the ‘900 followers’ mark.
 Thank you all, once again.

 This week, as I am having a sip of my black coffee on my bed, next to the window, I thought I shall write about what the word ‘sorry‘ means and how we don’t mean it when we say sorry.
 And I won’t deny, I have said sorry and not meant it.
 But, once I realised what I was doing, I immediately stopped.
 And now, I say sorry when I mean it or when I have a reason to be sorry.

 Sometimes, when I don’t say sorry when people are expecting me to or when I am not really sorry, they call me ‘stubborn’ or ‘too big for my pants’ or ‘arrogant’.
 And when I say sorry when I mean it, they don’t really believe me or they don’t accept my sorry for reasons unknown to me.

 People don’t say sorry because sometimes they are ashamed to say sorry or that by saying sorry they would lose all self-respect.
 Saying sorry, doesn’t mean that you are putting yourself down.
 If anything, it shows how mature and sensible you are, to accept that you made a mistake.

 With that being said, I would encourage everyone who is reading this to “say sorry, only if you mean it”.
 Because if you don’t mean it, the word loses it’s meaning and purpose.
 But this doesn’t mean you don’t say or be sorry when it’s necessary.
 You have to say sorry if you did something you are sorry about.